gnugat/gnugat.github.io/_sculpin/source/_posts/2016-07-20-mars-rover-landing-event.md

-Following our [Command Bus twist](/2016/06/29/mars-rover-landing.html#twisting-command-bus), we're now going to create the `LandRoverHandler` class that's going to take care of the actual logic associated to the `Landrover` use case.
+Following our [Command Bus twist](/2016/06/29/mars-rover-landing.html#twisting-command-bus), we're now going to create the `LandRoverHandler` class that's going to take care of the actual logic associated to the `LandRover` use case.
 We're starting by bootstraping the test class:

 ```